singularian/mdencode/README.md

 This is an example of the modular floor.
 The program `decoderRandom` is creating a random 6 byte array and then running a modulus scan to find the corresponding file block associated with a digital signature.
 It creates a random 6 byte array and a 32 bit modulus and a modulus exponent and then creates a sha1 hash and md5 hash.
-It calculated a and found a hashed 6 byte block in two seconds on a Pentium n3700.
+It calculated and found a hashed 6 byte block in two seconds on a Pentium n3700.

 `$GOPATH/github.com/singularian/mdencode/code/decode/decoderRandom`
 ```